Overview and Purpose:

 - Desk Review: The NCCPSS program staff will complete a preliminary desk review of the course before the initial assessment.
 The course owner will be allowed a resubmission if the course does not pass the desk review the first time.
 If the course does not pass the desk review for the second time, the Program will post the course expiration date on the website.

-- Initial (Team) Review: The initial recertification review will mirror the initial course review process used during the original approval.
+- Team Review: The initial recertification review will mirror the initial course review process used during the original approval.
 The team will have 60-90 business days from receipt of hard copies of the course to complete the initial review and send a report to the course owner.
 The team will email the course owner if they cannot complete the first assessment within the stated timeframe.

 - Resubmission and Review: After the initial review, the course owner has two opportunities to make revisions and corrections identified in the review report.
-Resubmissions of these corrections or responses to deficiencies stated in the review report will be submitted to the Program using the same protocol for the first submission.
+Resubmissions of these corrections or responses to deficiencies stated in the review report will be submitted to the Program using the same protocol as the first submission.

 - Recertification Decision: The review team will make recommendations for approval or denial of recertification.
 The Program staff will notify the course owner by email of the recertification decision.